 1. Recovery Partition

-- WINRE-DRV Recovery Partition This partition is always 1000MB.
-Select this partition and choose "Explore Partition" function from the left side.
-Then, we can see the following interface:
+On the following laptop, this partition is 499MB.
+Select this partition and choose the explore Partition function from the left side.
+Then, you can see the following interface:

 This partition contains files used to boot into Windows recovery environment (Win RE).
 That is to say it is related to System Recovery.